 Public Spaces Thematic Meeting | 4-5 April 2016 | Barcelona, Spain

 In Barcelona, Alison Brown, WIEGO advisor, was a speaker for the plenary session entitled “A New Urban Agenda for Combating Inequalities: Claiming for Public Spaces and a City for All.”
 Her presentation on public space and livelihoods emphasized the need for inclusive policies for street vendors instead of harassment and evictions.
-Below are the Power Point and the audio recording of her presentation.
+Below is the Power Point of her presentation.

 Public Space and Livelihoods: View From the Street